This Bisquick Waffle recipe is a great way to start the day! Top them with butter and syrup or fresh fruit and whipped cream.

 - Note: My waffle iron uses 3/4 cup of batter for each waffle.
 I was able to make four waffles with one batch of batter.

 The classic way to eat waffles is to top them with butter and syrup.
 But growing up in the midwest, we always ate waffles and pancakes with peanut butter and syrup.
 It wasn’t until I started traveling and found that restaurants didn’t offer peanut butter with waffles that is must be a midwest thing.

-Besides the butter and syrup, peanut butter, and fresh fruit mentioned above there are endless topping options for waffles!
-Here are few more to try:
+Besides the butter and syrup, peanut butter, and fresh fruit mentioned above, there are endless topping options for waffles!
+Here are a few more to try: